NeurodataWithoutBorders/nwb-overview/docs/source/community_gallery/community_gallery.rst

     :width: 100

-The :ref:`analysistools-dandi` (Distributed Archives for Neurophysiology Data Integration) maintains a `collection of example notebooks <https://github.com/dandi/example-notebooks>`_ associated with datasets, conference tools, or more generally notebooks that illustrate the use of data on DANDI.
+:ref:`analysistools-dandi` (Distributed Archives for Neurophysiology Data Integration) maintains a `collection of example notebooks <https://github.com/dandi/example-notebooks>`_ associated with datasets, conference tools, or more generally notebooks that illustrate the use of data on DANDI.

 .. note::